Reginald Bibby

 Reginald Wayne Bibby OC (born 1943) is a Canadian sociologist.
-He has held the Board of Governors Research Chair in the Department of Sociology at the University of Lethbridge since 2001.
+He held the Board of Governors Research Chair in the Department of Sociology at the University of Lethbridge from 2001 to 2018.

 Born on 3 April 1943 in Edmonton, Alberta, he received a Bachelor of Arts degree from the University of Alberta, a BD from the Southern Baptist Theological Seminary, a Master of Arts degree from the University of Calgary, and a PhD from Washington State University.

 In 2006, he was appointed an Officer of the Order of Canada.